Free Fillable Forms e-File FAQs

 Yes, you should track your return to make sure the Virginia Department of Taxation accepts it.

-If you printed and filed your return(s), you can get refund information about your Virginia income tax return through the Virginia Department of Taxation's "Check Refund Status".
-You will need to enter three pieces of information from your e-filed return:
+- Mail in the Paper Return - If you printed / filed your return(s), get your refund information about tax return through the Department's "Check Refund Status".
+You must provide these three pieces of information to review the status.

 - Your SSN or Individual Taxpayer Identification Number (ITIN)